 3. Business Segments

 For purposes of setting prudent estimate mortality assumptions, the products falling under the scope of these requirements shall be grouped into business segments with different mortality assumptions.
-The grouping should reflecteitheror. (i.e., no VAGLBs) vs. contains VAGLBs as well asgenerally follow the pricing, marketing, management and/or reinsurance programs of the company.
-Where less refined segments are used for setting the mortality assumption than is used in business management, the documentation should address the impact, if material, of the less refined segmentation on the resulting reserves.
+The grouping, at a minimum, should differentiate whether the contracts contain VAGLBs or do not, where the no-VAGLB segments would include both contracts with no guaranteed benefits and contracts with only GMDBs.
+The grouping should also generally follow the pricing, marketing, management and/or reinsurance programs of the company.

-Margin for Data Uncertainty
+4. Margin for Data Uncertainty